-The winds blew predominantly from the east and north direction (in 2013), from the east and northeast direction (in 2014) or from the north and northeast direction (in 2015).
-The average wind speed is statistically significantly different from year to year (F = 8.72, P < 0.001).
-The highest wind speed was observed in 2013, and the lowest - in the 2015 (Table 3).
+The winds blow predominantly from the east and north direction (in 2013), from the east and northeast direction (in 2014) or from the north and northeast direction (in 2015) (Fig. 3).
+The average wind speed is statistically significantly different from year to year (F = 8.72; p < 0.001).
+The highest wind speed was observed in 2013, and the lowest - in the 2015 (Fig. 4).
 The wind speed local maximum was observed in March and autumn.
 The wind speed local minimum occurs in late summer.
 From the patterns indicated there are significant deviations from year to year.
 Thus, in 2014 the maximum wind speed was observed in January.
-In 2013 there was a minimum wind speed.
+In 2013 there was a minimum wind speed in June, after which there was a monotonic trend of increasing wind speed.